 A Vast Response Area:

 80% of the Upper County is publicly held by federal and state agencies.
-That land, while providing the rich views and recreational opportunities that make the area so desirable, contributes no tax base to local fire and EMS districts.
+That land, while providing the rich views and recreational opportunities that make the area so desirable, contributes no tax base to Fire and EMS.

 There are 126 square miles of response area that Upper Kittitas County Fire District 7 provides coverage.
 This response area includes portions of I-90, adjacent communities, Suncadia, and recreational areas along with the remainder of the county north towards Blewett Pass.
 In addition to mutual aid response for other fire districts.
 Based on call volumes and activity Upper County Kittitas Fire District 7 is a substantial and diversified agency covering a multitude of different environments.
 They handle everything from motor vehicle accidents, major wildland fires to the specialized rescue, and everything in between.
 Their needs for covering a large area demand more equipment and training.